 Consumers can protect themselves from SLAPP by telling the truth; if you have done nothing wrong, there is no justification for a lawsuit.
 You should also research anti-SLAPP statutes in your state, as they vary widely.

 It’s illegal to threaten, harass or intimidate someone online.
-It’s also a violation of RealSelf’s Community Guidelines and Terms of Service.
+It’s also a violation of RealSelf's Code of Conduct and Terms of Service.

 Blackmail & Extortion